Last Updated: March 2, 2026

 Financial Services Firm’s Remote Work Transition

-During the global pandemic, a CSAM assisted a large financial services company in rapidly deploying Microsoft Teams and related security measures to enable secure remote work.
+During the global pandemic, a CSAM assisted a large financial services company in rapidly deploying Microsoft Teams and related security measures.

 Results: